Introduction to Mesh Tool In Illustrator

-Step 3: Once the banana outline has been drawn, you need to give a base color to it.
+Step 3: Once the banana outline has been drawn; you need to give a base color to it.
 You can do that by using the eyedropper tool.
 With the eyedropper tool, you can pull the color you want from the image and apply it to the banana object you have drawn.
-The base color is yellow here so we will select the yellow color from the banana image.
+The base color is yellow here, so that we will select the yellow color from the banana image.

 Fill The Object With Yellow Color Using The Eyedropper Tool

 Now you can move the object away from the image.